node

 String

-Gets a particular interface associated with a FABRIC node.
 Accepts either the interface name or a network_name.
-If a network name is used this method will return the interface on the node that is connected to the network specified.
-If a name and network_name are both used, the interface name will take precedence.
+If a network name is used, returns the interface connected to that network.
+If both name and network_name are provided, name takes precedence.

 Parameters: